whataa/pandora/README.md

     }
 }
 ```
-2. Add the dependency to your app build.gradle中：
+2. Add the dependency to your app build.gradle (please use the latest version)：
 ```
 dependencies {
     ...